 The value of elder or child care is a unique aspect of Missouri wrongful death cases.
 If your loved one was not employed full time and provided care for a family member who was a minor, aging, or infirmed at least half of their time, the presumed value of this care is 110% of the Missouri average weekly wage.

 If the defendant’s actions had aggravating factors, you are entitled to additional damages.
 These damages are similar to punitive damages, and they punish the wrongdoer when the behavior was dangerous with a high risk of causing injury or death.

-We Handle All Types of Wrongful Death Cases in Kansas City, Missouri
+We Handle All Types of Kansas City Wrongful Death Cases

-The Bradley Law Firm represents family members in all types of wrongful death claims.
+Bradley Law Personal Injury Lawyers represent family members in all types of wrongful death claims.
 This includes wrongful death due to negligence and death resulting from crime.

 Contact our law office if your loved one was killed in any of the following:

 - Premises liability, including slip and fall accidents and dog bites

 - Workplace accident